📦 Delivering within Kathmandu city limits

 Mithila Art from Nepal — Traditional Madhubani Paintings & Crafts

-Avendi lists Mithila pieces directly from Kathmandu-based vendors who work with Janakpur artist cooperatives, so every coaster, cup set, mirror, and tray you see here is painted by hand — and the weaver or painter is actually paid fairly for the work.
+Avendi lists pieces directly from Kathmandu-based vendors who work with Janakpur artist cooperatives, so every coaster, cup set, laptop bag, and tray you see here is painted by hand, carrying the same geometrical patterns and symbolic motifs — peacocks for fertility, fish for prosperity, lotus for rebirth, the sun for life — that Maithil women have used for generations.

 Why authentic Nepali Mithila art matters